DonatellaGenovese/DonatellaGenovese.github.io/_pages/people.md

 ---
 permalink: /people/
-title: "People"
+title: "People I’m Working With"
 ---

-# People I’m Working With

 Here are some of the colleagues and collaborators I currently work with:

-## Team Members

 - [**Prof. Simone Scardapane**](https://www.sscardapane.it/)
   Affiliation: Sapienza Università di Roma